jonny5532/wsgo/README.md

 This project is currently being used in production, but still needs some tuning and has some missing features.

 - Is the threads-per-process count appropriate?
 It is deliberately quite high, but this may cause issues with the number of simultaneous database connections required.
-It does provide an easy way to queue low priority requests, by limiting them to a smaller pool of threads, but this may be better done by reordering the queue.

-- It is currently too easy to (accidentially or deliberately) bog down the server with a flood of requests.
-It already attempts to confine consistently-slow endpoint requests to a smaller pool of threads, but it might also be useful to restrict the number of simultaneous requests by source IP, or apply rate limiting.
-The defaults need to be set such that this doesn't get in the way of normal use, however.
+Also the GIL will prevent true multiprocessing, but then threading uses less memory than an equivalent number of processes.

-- The code still needs tidying up, and some tests writing.
+- The code still needs tidying up, and more tests writing.